How Neuromodulation Supports Learning, Rehabilitation, and Recovery

 - replace rehabilitation or therapy

-- bypass the need for time and repetition
+- bypass the need for repetition and meaningful engagement

 In Summary

-Neuroplasticity is the biological foundation of recovery and learning in the adult brain.
-Vagal nerve stimulation can modulate the regulatory systems that gate plasticity, making the brain more responsive to rehabilitation and experience.
+Neuroplasticity is the biological foundation of recovery, adaptation, and learning in the adult brain.

 Learn More